 Prerequisites and general education courses with a grade of C or better are transferable provided the course is consistent with one of our offerings.
-Students who have successfully completed radiologic technology courses with a grade of C or better within the past year in a JRCERT accredited radiologic technology program may transfer to the second (fall) or third (spring) term of the Rad Tech course sequence.
-Transfer of credits from another radiologic technology program cannot be assured and must be approved by the AACC program department chair.
+Students who have successfully completed radiologic technology courses with a grade of C or better within the past year in a JRCERT accredited radiologic technology program may transfer to the third (spring) or fourth (summer) term of the Rad Tech course sequence.
+Transfer of credits from another radiologic technology program cannot be assured; studnets seeking to transfer must contact the AACC program department chair.

 How can I advance in the field after I receive my RT (R)?

 Radiological technologists are eligible to sit for advanced imaging modality exams (computerized tomography, magnetic resonance imaging, mammography and interventional procedures) one year after their initial certification.
 We offer continuing education courses, workshops and seminars to prepare for these advanced exams.

 Testing - Information on CLEP testing for ENG 111 and MAT 131 eligibility can be obtained by contacting the Testing Center, Student Union, rooms 240 and 250, 410-777-2375.

 Financial Aid Office - For financial aid information, call Student Financial Services, Student Services Center, room 160, 410-777-2203.